Writing for history

 writing for history

-If you are taking a senior history course for the first time, think of your historical writing as a work in progress.
-The best advice is to study how the professionals write history.
-As you read different historians, think about how they write, how they organise their ideas, how they frame their arguments and theories, how they weave together narrative, evidence and analysis.
-As you write your own pieces, think critically about your writing and seek feedback from others.
+As you read different historians, think about how they organise their writing; how they weave together narrative, evidence and analysis; and how they communicate with their readers.
+As you write and submit your own pieces, think critically about your writing and seek feedback from others.

 Here are some general tips about writing for history.
 You can also find useful information on our page about writing history essays.